Mexico City Metrobús Line 7

 The Mexico City Metrobús Line 7 is a bus rapid transit line in the Mexico City Metrobús.
 It operates between Campo Marte in the Miguel Hidalgo borough and Indios Verdes, in Gustavo A. Madero in the northern part of the city.
 This is the newest line, inaugurated in March 2018.

 The line, known as Corredor Reforma, runs through Paseo de la Reforma, Calzada de los Misterios and Prolongación de los Misterios.

 Line 7 was inaugurated by Miguel Ángel Mancera, Head of Government of the Federal District from 2012 to 2018.
 The line had a cost of 2.8 billion pesos.

 The line has 31 stations and a total length of 15 kilometers.
 Low floor, double-decker buses for this line were produced by Alexander Dennis and are of type Enviro500 MMC.
+An additional service with two other stations was added in 2023.